RES-003: Federal Classified Research

 Research whose procedures and results are legally knowable only by individuals with United States government security clearance.

 The University will not approve classified research projects for which the identity of the sponsor and the general nature of the research cannot be revealed to the public.
 It is the responsibility of a scholar to reveal in publications and presentations of research results the identity of the sponsors of that research.
 The University places no restriction on the nature of the activities of its faculty as private consultants, except that such activities must conform to University policy, HRM-045, Faculty External Consulting and Internal Overload.

 All projects involving classified research shall be reviewed through the procedure described below, including review by the appropriate chair, dean, representatives (2) of the Faculty Senate Research, Teaching & Scholarship (R&TS) Committee, and the VP for Research.
 A research project requiring that access to part of a University facility be restricted to persons with United States government security clearances shall not be conducted in buildings of the University that have a primary academic focus.

 No part of a thesis or dissertation submitted for an advanced degree at the University may be classified.
 It is the policy of the University to advise graduate students that classified research shall not comprise a major portion of their graduate studies.
-Classified research may not be taken into account in decisions about promotion and tenure of faculty until the research has been declassified.
+Classified research may not be considered in decisions about promotion and tenure of faculty until the research has been declassified.

 The University discourages any restriction on its faculty in communicating unclassified information to any individuals, including foreign nationals and institutions, engaged in research at the University or in the international community of scholars.